 To further examine the possibility of formal care services attenuating or eliminating the adverse effect of caregiving on caregivers' planned retirement age, we try interacting the caregiving variables with the formal care usage variable.
 If the coefficient on the interaction term is positive and significant, this will constitute additional evidence that formal care services help alleviate or eliminate the negative effect of caregiving on caregivers' retirement plans.
 It should, however, be noted that our formal care usage variable equals one if formal care services play the main caregiving role for at least one of the respondent's parents or parents-in-law.
-Hence, in the case of model (2) where the main caregiver variable is used, the interaction term indicates a situation where the respondent takes primary responsibility for providing care to at least one of his/her parents or parents-in-law (i.e., there is more than one person in need of care in the household).
-Table 3 shows the relevant results for the full and female samples.19 significant, and in fact the magnitude of this coefficient is larger than that of the coefficient on the main caregiver variable.
+Hence, in the case of model (2) where the main caregiver variable is used, the interaction term indicates a situation where the respondent takes primary responsibility for providing care to at least one of his/her parents or parents-in-law while formal care services play the main caregiving role for at least one of the rest of his/her parents or parents-in-law (i.e., there is more than one person in need of care in the household).
+Table 3 shows the relevant results for the full and female samples.21 statistically significant.
+However, the coefficient on the interaction term between the main caregiver variable and the formal care usage variable is positive and significant, and in fact the magnitude of this coefficient is larger than that of the coefficient on the main caregiver variable.
 The estimates indicate that serving as the main caregiver to at least one of his/her parents or parents-in-law reduces, ceteris paribus, the planned retirement age of the respondent by 1.5 years.
 However, if formal care services take primary responsibility for parental care for at least one of the rest of his/her parents or parents-in-law, serving as the main caregiver increases his/her planned retirement age by 2.6 years instead.
 These results provide support for the view that formal care services attenuate the need for adult children to retire earlier due to caregiving commitments.

-As far as the results for the full sample are concerned, the coefficient on the interaction term between the caregiver variable and the formal care usage variable is found not to be statistically significant.
-However, the coefficient on the interaction term between the main caregiver variable and the formal care usage variable is positive and
+As far as the results for the full sample are concerned, the coefficient on the interaction term between the caregiver variable and the formal care usage variable is found not to be

-19 The rest of the regression results are very close to those reported in Table 2 in terms of the sign, significance, and size of the coefficients.
+21 The rest of the regression results are very close to those reported in Table 2 in terms of the sign, significance, and size of the coefficients.
 The full regression results are available from the author upon request.

 However, given that the positive effect of formal care usage more than offsets the negative effect of serving as the main caregiver on caregivers' retirement plans, the use of formal care services may not only attenuate the adverse effect on retirement of taking primary responsibility for parental care but also cause additional effects, namely the income effect of caregiving.
-It may be costly to have more than one parent or parentin-law in need of care in the household, and this may require adult children to delay their retirement in order to meet the financial cost of formal care services.
+It may be costly to have more than one parent or parent-in-law in need of care in the household, and this may require adult children to delay their retirement in order to meet the financial cost of formal care services.